 I ran to my house and never texted this guy again blocked him from everywhere.
 I never told this to anyone but I was just scared because no one would have taken my side.
 But till this date it never leaves my head.
 I know it may sound like some shit to some of you because I don’t have any ‘proof’ and that I am bluffing about it but all I know is I am tired of keeping this inside me.
 I’m tired of being held back by this.
 His name is Manav Singh. – hxls

-Since she has raised this complaint online and wanted the social media to take it up and decide for themselves instead of keeping it a secret and raising direct complaint to police or to our legal system, we will continue to take names and discuss her case.
+Since she has raised this complaint online and wanted the social media to take it up and decide for themselves instead of keeping it a secret and raising a direct complaint to the police or to our legal system, we will continue to take names and discuss her case.

 Did you know?

 Jasleen Kaur and Rohtak Sisters were also exposed first on TMF.

 Bhavleen said this incident happened two years ago or in 2018.
 2018 was the year when the world was rocked with a series of #MeToo complaints and many random girls and women started levelling sexual complaints against many random guys.
 In the list of accused guys, we have seen mostly men who endorsed feminism.
 In this madness women who would have never got any attention from guys started taking random names without any proof and became famous online in no time.
 We have seen feminist grannies and nannies raising 50-year-old complaint as well.
 Since none of these complaints needed any evidence or no investigation was possible, it was a rather easy fun game for women to get quick attention.
 If you look at the woman (?) who started #MeToo complaint you will know.